mecid/mecid.github.io/_posts/2023-02-22-mastering-charts-in-swiftui-legends.md

 image: /public/chart14.png
 ---

-Last week we started the topic of the Swift Charts framework customization using a bunch of chart view modifiers.
+Last week we started the topic of the Swift Charts framework customization options using a bunch of chart view modifiers.
 It is a vast topic that I divide into a few small posts.
 This week we will discuss configuring the legend view using the new Swift Charts framework.

 {% include friends.html %}